 Executive Orders & Other Presidential Documents

 Presidential documents include executive orders and proclamations.
 These may be found in the Federal Register and in Title 3 of the Code of Federal Regulations.
-The most comprehensive source for presidential documents is the Compilation of Presidential Documents (formerly the “Weekly” Compilation and since 2009 the “Daily” Compilations).
+The most comprehensive source for presidential documents is the Compilation of Presidential Documents (consists of weekly and daily compilations).
 This contains executive orders and proclamations as well as nominations, announcements, transcripts of speeches, and press conferences.
 Another useful resource containing a variety of presidential documents is the Public Papers of the Presidents.

 - Print Volumes 1-36 (1965-2000), J 80.
 A284 (Range 101)